BoykaFramework/boyka-framework/website/docs/framework-docs/guides/configuration.md

 Boyka framework is driven by `boyka-config.json` configuration file.
 You must have this file in order to use the framework.
 :::

 Configuration is stored in `boyka-config.json` file.
-This file is in JSON format and is expected to be placed in `src/test/resources/` directory.
-The file is loaded only once by the framework during the initialization.
+This file is in JSON format.
+Following is the logic which Boyka-framework will find the config file:

+- First it will check for the config folder in the `BOYKA_CONFIG_PATH` environment variable
+- If the environment variable is not set, then it will check `boyka.config.path` system property
+- If the system property is not set, then by default, it will check in the `src/test/resources` folder of your root project path

 :::danger
-The file name and it's location cannot be modified.
+The Config file name cannot be modified.
+It should always be `boyka-config.json`
 :::

 ## Configuration file sample {#config-sample}